apache/iotdb/docs/Documentation/UserGuide/4-Operation Manual/7-IoTDB Query Statement.md

 * COUNT

-The COUNT function returns the value number of timeseries(one or more) non-null values selected by the SELECT statement.
+The COUNT function returns the value number of timeseries(one or more) non-null stringValues selected by the SELECT statement.
 The result is a signed 64-bit integer.
 If there are no matching rows, COUNT () returns 0.

 ```
 SELECT COUNT(Path) (COMMA COUNT(Path))* FROM <FromClause> [WHERE <WhereClause>]?